-Nabeyaki soba is a traditional Japanese dish, perfect for chilly days.
-This broth is served in a terracotta or cast iron nabe (pot), which helps retain the heat of the broth while offering a beautiful presentation.
-Usually we use Udon noodles for this recipe, but I replaced them with soba noodles (100% buckwheat) for a gluten-free version.
+Nabeyaki soba is a traditional Japanese dish, perfect for cool days.
+This broth is served in a terracotta or cast-iron nabe (pot), which retains the broth's heat while offering an attractive presentation.
+Udon noodles are usually used for this recipe, but I've substituted soba noodles (100% buckwheat) for a gluten-free version.
 You can also use 100% buckwheat spaghetti.
-Made with soba noodles, fresh vegetables, chicken or seafood and an egg, nabeyaki soba combines unique textures and flavors in one bowl.
-Here is how to prepare this typical Japanese recipe.
+Made with soba noodles, fresh vegetables, chicken or seafood, and an egg, nabeyaki soba combines unique textures and flavors in one bowl.
+Here's how to prepare this classic Japanese dish.

-Add the noodles and spinach and lemon zest (if using): Add the cooked soba noodles to the casserole dish as well as the fresh spinach.
-Simmer for a minute so that the noodles lightly absorb the broth.
+Add the noodles, spinach, and lemon zest (if using): Add the cooked soba noodles to the pot along with the fresh spinach.
+Simmer for one minute so the noodles absorb a little of the broth.

 You can replace the chicken with tofu for a vegetarian version.